 Art lovers will want to check out the Kalamazoo Institute of Arts.
 The KIA is a world-renowned art museum with a collection of almost 5,000 works of art.
 Or maybe grab an ice cream and take a stroll to enjoy some of the many outdoor sculptures scattered throughout the city.

 Kalamazoo isn’t all city, though!
 Surrounded by beautiful lakes, parks, and hiking trails, you can go swimming, kayaking, or stand-up paddle boarding on one of the nearby lakes in the summer.
+Its one of the best hidden gem family vacation spots in the Midwest.

 Distance from Chicago: 174 miles via I-57 (2 hours 45 minutes)